-Recitation Sessions "OPTIONAL"
+Recitation Sessions

 We will set up time (after 5:00 pm) for recitation sessions according to the students' schedule and the room availability.
-The recitation session is not mandatory, however it is very important in order to practice solving the homework problems, and enforce the physics concepts.
+The recitation sessions are very important in order to practice solving the homework problems, enforce the physics concepts, and to obtain a good grade in this course.